Doctor of Ministry (DMin)

 The DMin program is a three-year, low-residency degree program that combines online learning with intensive on-campus classes, and allows you to craft the program that you will need for your ministerial practice.

 Request Info or Join an Online Session

-Through six- to nine-day intensive seminars each semester, the program builds a peer community of professionals who learn from each other, exchange experiences, and forge supportive relationships that are strengthened through discussion and study throughout the year.
+Through five- to eight-day intensive seminars each semester, the program builds a peer community of professionals who learn from each other, exchange experiences, and forge supportive relationships that are strengthened through discussion and study throughout the year.
 Through lectures and small group discussion, you will absorb and apply what you learn while forming a learning network.

 Interactive tools, such as web conferences, audio discussions, and live chats, allow you to engage with fellow students and teachers in real time, in discussions as lively as those found in any classroom.
 As a Doctor of Ministry student, you will have full access to the Boston University libraries to conduct research.
 Library staff offer online coaching sessions to help you gain the most from available research tools.

 Seminars in Transformational Leadership, Contextual Analysis, and Research Methods form the core of the program, culminating in a Directed Study Project during your third year.
 Online cohort courses are taught by full-time Boston University faculty.
 Past courses have included Global Development and Faith, Mission and Outreach, Radical Christian Spiritualities, Transformational and Situational Homiletics, Embodiment, Church Renewal, Worship in Times of Change, and Conflict Transformation.

 - Program participants represent a score of Christian denominations, Judaism, and Islam

 - About 1 in 3 participants are people of color